danielSoler93/nbd_central_docs/_sources/software/alphafold/alphafold.rst.txt

 	* **benchmark:** [True, False].
 Run multiple JAX model evaluations to obtain a timing that excludes the compilation time, which should be more indicative of the time required for inferencing many proteins.
 Default is False.

-:Important: The reference databases and models were downloaded in the directory **/shared/work/NBD_Utilities/AlphaFold/databases** and the singularity image file (.sif) of AlphaFold is available at **/shared/work/NBD_Utilities/AlphaFold**
+:Important: The reference databases and models were downloaded in the directory **/shared/work/NBD_Utilities/AlphaFold/databases** and the singularity image file (alphafold_2.1.0.sif) of AlphaFold is available at **/shared/work/NBD_Utilities/AlphaFold**

 :Important: The max_template_date flag is mandatory when running AlphaFold.
 If you are predicting the structure of a protein that is already in PDB and you wish to avoid using it as a template, then max_template_date must be set to be before the release date of the structure.
 If you do not need to specify a date, by default we set today's date.
 For example, if we are running the simulation on August 7th 2021, we set -- max_template_date = 2021-08-07.